The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking

 \subsection{Browser Fingerprinting}

-Browser fingerprinting is a technique to identify users using a bunch of data collected from users' browsers, which may be unique to each browser (we refer to \cite{survey} for a representative survey in browser fingerprinting).
+Browser fingerprinting is a technique to identify users using data collected from browsers, which may be unique to each browser (we refer to \cite{survey} for a representative survey in browser fingerprinting).

 Yen et al. \cite{yen2012host} and Nikiforakis et al. \cite{nikiforakis2013cookieless} assess the efficacy of fingerprinting techniques.
 Vastel et al. \cite{vastel2018fp} examine the discrepancies present in browser fingerprints.
 Boda et al. \cite{boda2012user} and Cao et al. \cite{cao2017cross} investigate alternative aspects of browser fingerprinting.
 Previous studies have explored various facets of browser fingerprinting, including techniques involving canvas \cite{mowery2012pixel}, JavaScript \cite{mulazzani2013fast}, and hardware \cite{nakibly2015hardware} methods.
 Information like User Agent which contains the users' browser version and operating system version can be obtained by the website via HTTP header.
 Screen resolution, canvas fingerprints, users' current time zone information can be accessed by the website via JavaScript APIs.
 Such information can be gathered and used to construct a user profile.
 Eckersley \cite{eckersley2010unique}, Fifield et al. \cite{fifield2015fingerprinting} and Laperdrix et al. \cite{laperdrix2016beauty} have shown that the browser fingerprints can be used for user identification due to their uniqueness.
 Acar et al. \cite{acar2013fpdetective} and Iqbal et al. \cite{iqbal2021fingerprinting} demonstrated that browser fingerprints can be utilized in fraud detection.
 In real-world applications, services like Datadome \cite{datadome}, Radware \cite{radware}, and HUMAN \cite{human} employ browser fingerprinting for the purpose of fraud detection.
 Previous research such as \cite{sjosten2021essentialfp} and articles like \cite{incogniton} solely assessed the presence of fingerprinting-related scripts on websites.
 However, this alone does not indicate malicious intent for user tracking.